avr-syracuse/CIS700/README.md

-# CIS700
+# CIS700 Final Project Code
-CIS700 Project Code
+A collection of code in various languages used for the final CIS 700 project.